xonsh/xontrib-template/project-template/{{ project_repo_name }}/README.md

 * Add `xonsh`, `xontrib` and other thematic topics to the repository "About" setting.

+* Give your repository a star to make it more visible.
+It's ok to star your own repositories.

 * Add preview image in "Settings" - "Options" - "Social preview".
 It allows to show preview image in Github Topics and social networks e.g. Twitter.

 * Enable "Sponsorship" in "Settings" - "Features" - Check "Sponsorships".